 So it makes sense that websites have header and footer navigation menus.
 They are catch-all experiences.

-Every single post-click experience that Instapage has published has one thing in common: there are no navigation menus.
+Every single post-click landing page that Instapage has published has one thing in common: there are no navigation menus.
 Even the Instapage logo is unlinked because we want people focused on that page and that page alone.
 That means there are only two ways off the page: by converting through the form or clicking the X in the browser tab.

 Two-step opt-in forms: to simplify pages and increase engagement